I Have a Medical Condition. Can I Still Go Rafting?

 If you have a medical condition, it doesn’t necessarily mean you can’t join the trip.
 In the event of a medical emergency, we have a satellite phone to contact emergency personnel.
 Rest assured we have your best interests in mind.
 Our well-trained staff will ensure your safety every step of the way.

 If you have any questions pertaining to medical conditions, please contact us directly.
+For guests who prefer a smaller or more personalized setting, we also offer private charter rafting trips.
 It is unlikely you are going to surprise us, so no need to feel embarrassed.
 It is our pleasure to craft a rafting trip that is fit for you.
 Keeping us informed enables us to do that to the best of our abilities.
 We understand every guest is unique.
 For questions like how old do you have to be to go rafting, or what the age requirement for white water rafting is, we provide personalized info.

 Wondering about gear?
 Our guides will explain about gear for whitewater rafting and white water rafting essentials.
 We’ll advise you on what to wear whitewater rafting.
 From what shoes to wear white water rafting to whitewater rafting clothes, we’ve got your wardrobe covered.